rohitbakoliya/rohitbakoliya.github.io/content/major-projects/chef-arena.md

 ---
 title: Chefs Arena
 excerpt:
-    Chef's Arena is a coding platform similar to other online judges, implemented in React.js which helps programmers to participate in ongoing CodeChef contests and creating virtual contests.
+    Chef's Arena is a coding platform similar to other online judges which helps programmers to participate in ongoing CodeChef contests and creating virtual contests by searching CodeChef contests and practicing problems within time limits.
 Participants can see their CodeChef profile, ranks, recent submissions of any problem or contest, and also can run the code in IDE.
-This application uses the CodeChef API to provide the services.

 iframe: https://www.youtube.com/embed/0TGNclKw8Q4
 demo: http://chefs-arena-rohit.netlify.app/
 src: https://github.com/rohitbakoliya/chefs-arena

+tags: [ReactJs, Netlify]

 date: 2020-03-20

 info:
-    tech: [Reactjs, Netlify]
+    tech: [ReactJs, Netlify]
 ---

 ## Quick Links